-- a) could not elect for the 50/50 section before 1 April 2014 (i.e. before the 2014 Scheme had come into operation), and - b) cannot elect for the 50/50 section - before employment has commenced, or - for those being automatically enrolled, immediately before their automatic enrolment or automatic re-enrolment date, or - for those being enrolled following an extension of a contract of employment from less than 3 months to 3 months or more, before the contract has been extended, or - for those opting into the LGPS, immediately before opting in.
+- a) cannot elect for the 50/50 section before 1 April 2015 (i.e. before the 2015 Scheme comes into operation), and - b) cannot elect for the 50/50 section

+- before employment has commenced, or - for those being automatically enrolled, immediately before their automatic enrolment or automatic re-enrolment date, or - for those being enrolled following an extension of a contract of employment from less than 3 months to 3 months or more, before the contract has been extended, or - for those opting into the LGPS, immediately before opting in.